Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT02576795 (Phase 1/2 Study) ¹⁸ˑ ¹⁹ˑ ³⁸ˑ ⁵⁹

 References:

-18. Rangarajan, S., et al., AAV5-Factor VIII Gene Transfer in Severe Haemophilia A. N Engl J Med, 2017.
+2. Rangarajan, S., et al., AAV5-Factor VIII Gene Transfer in Severe Haemophilia A. N Engl J Med, 2017.
 377(26): p.
 2519-2530.
+AAV5–Factor VIII Gene Transfer in Severe Hemophilia A | NEJM

-19. Pasi, K.J., et al., Multiyear Follow-up of AAV5-hFVIII-SQ Gene Therapy for Haemophilia A. New England Journal of Medicine, 2020.
+4. Pasi, K.J., et al., Multiyear Follow-up of AAV5-hFVIII-SQ Gene Therapy for Haemophilia A. New England Journal of Medicine, 2020.
 382(1): p.
 29-40.
+Multiyear Follow-up of AAV5-hFVIII-SQ Gene Therapy for Hemophilia A | NEJM

-38. Pasi, K.J., et al., Persistence of haemostatic response following gene therapy with valoctocogene roxaparvovec in severe haemophilia A. Haemophilia, 2021.
+6. Pasi, K.J., et al., Persistence of haemostatic response following gene therapy with valoctocogene roxaparvovec in severe haemophilia A. Haemophilia, 2021.
 27(6): p.
 947-956.
+Persistence of haemostatic response following gene therapy with valoctocogene roxaparvovec in severe haemophilia A - PMC (nih.gov)

-54. Long, B.R., et al., Early Phase Clinical Immunogenicity of Valoctocogene Roxaparvovec, an AAV5-Mediated Gene Therapy for Hemophilia A. Mol Ther, 2021.
+7. Long, B.R., et al., Early Phase Clinical Immunogenicity of Valoctocogene Roxaparvovec, an AAV5-Mediated Gene Therapy for Hemophilia A. Mol Ther, 2021.
 29(2): p.
 597-610.
+Early Phase Clinical Immunogenicity of Valoctocogene Roxaparvovec, an AAV5-Mediated Gene Therapy for Hemophilia A - PMC (nih.gov)

-AAV, Adeno-associated virus; AEs, Adverse events; ABR, Annualized bleeding rate; AEs: adverse events; AIR, Annualized FVIII/FIX infusion rate; ALT, alanine aminotransferase; AST, aspartate aminotransferase; CH, Chromogenic Assay; Co., cohort; DOACs, Direct oral anticoagulants; D, days; EDs, exposure days; FIX, factor IX; FIX-Padua, gain of function FIX variant; FVIII, factor VIII; gc, genome copies; HEK cells, human embryonic kidney cells; IQR, interquartile range; IRR, Infusion-related reaction; NAbs, neutralizing antibodies; OS, One-stage clotting assay; Pop., population; pt., patient/participant; pts., patients/participants; P1, Participant 1; PI, phase I; PBGD, porphobilinogen deaminase; PBMC, peripheral blood mononuclear cells; SAEs, serious adverse events; SFU, spot-forming units; TAC, tacrolimus; ULN, upper limit of normal; VCN, vector copy number; vg, vector genomes; W, weeks; WT, wild type; Y, year
+AAV, Adeno-associated virus; ABR, Annualized bleeding rate; AEs: adverse events; AIR, Annualized FVIII/FIX infusion rate; ALT, alanine aminotransferase; AST, aspartate aminotransferase; CH, Chromogenic Assay; Co., cohort; DOACs, Direct oral anticoagulants; D, days; EDs, exposure days; FIX, factor IX; FIX-Padua, gain of function FIX variant; FVIII, factor VIII; gc, genome copies; HEK cells, human embryonic kidney cells; IQR, interquartile range; IRR, Infusion-related reaction; NAbs, neutralizing antibodies; OS, One-stage clotting assay; Pop., population; pt., patient/participant; pts., patients/participants; P1, Participant 1; PI, phase I; PBGD, porphobilinogen deaminase; PBMC, peripheral blood mononuclear cells; SAEs, serious adverse events; SFU, spot-forming units; TAC, tacrolimus; ULN, upper limit of normal; VCN, vector copy number; vg, vector genomes; W, weeks; WT, wild type; Y, year